zoisite-rb/zoisite-rb/guides/source/active_support_instrumentation.md

 The `:location` is a `Thread::Backtrace::Location` object, and `:backtrace`, if present, is an array of `Thread::Backtrace::Location` objects.
 These are computed using the Active Record backtrace cleaner.
-In Rails applications, this is the same as `Rails.backtrace_cleaner.
+In Zoisite applications, this is the same as `Zoisite.backtrace_cleaner.

 ### Action Mailer